 The graduate programs in the College of Engineering are offered in a variety of degree options and delivery methods to accommodate student interests and career needs.
-The Doctor of Philosophy degrees in Computing, Electrical and Computer Engineering, and Materials Science and Engineering provide students an opportunity to advance their scientific knowledge, make significant technical contributions to the field and promote their career opportunities within academia or industry/governmental research and development facilities.
+The Doctor of Philosophy degrees in Computing, Electrical and Computer Engineering, Biomedical Engineering, and Materials Science and Engineering provide students an opportunity to advance their scientific knowledge, make significant technical contributions to the field and promote their career opportunities within academia or industry/governmental research and development facilities.
+The college also participates in the PhD program in Geosciences.